 IS THIS THE FINAL FATE OF ALL WHO LIVE?
 IS THIS THE END OF

 STRIVING...AND OF HOPE?
 IS IT BUT IN DESOLATION THAT MAN

 The philosophical musings of the Silver Surfer seem so simple as to be child-like, but then, all eternal truths are quite simple.
 His sage pronouncements and tragic personal circumstances made him very unlike any other superhero up to that time.
 The profound anguish he often expressed at his fate was so wonderfully over the top, in a typical comic book way of italicizing and bold-facing way too many words for extra emphasis (with lots of exclamation points!!!), that it went beyond camp and kitsch and you just had to smile and empathize with this poor tragic figure, all alone in the universe with such a heavy burden to bear.

 AND NOW TO FACE WHAT WELL MAY BE MY GREATEST

 CHALLENGE...I SHALL WALK AMONG MEN...IN AN EFFORT

 TO FATHOM THEIR MADNESS!

 If you want to get the whole original story of the Silver Surfer, search at Amazon for "silver surfer."
-There are several books available that collect the original 18 comic books, some in color and some inexpensive ones in black and white.
+There are several books available that collect all of the original 18 issues in one volume, some in color and some inexpensive ones in black and white.
 There are also quite a few other books or collections of other Silver Surfer episodes.
 The actual original comic books themselves are widely available though quite expensive at comic book specialty stores and on eBay.